jodstrcil/jodstrcil.github.io/content/posts/wrong-question-estimation.md

 ]
 +++

 Most developers hate estimations … I’m one of them.
 It is a frequent practice in the tech industry mainly driven by Project Managers, Business Analysts, Product Owners, Engineering Managers, etc. They value it because they need a rough estimation in order to create a plausible roadmap.
-However working on estimated tasks has a nasty side effect - people start saying things like:
+However working on estimated tasks has a nasty side effect - people start saying things like: “It’s been 3 days already, this is a 1 day task", “Why is this ticket taking so long?”, “Why isn't it done by now?”.
 <!--more-->
-- “It’s been 3 days already, this is a 1 day task
-- “Why is this ticket taking so long?”
-- “Why isn't it done by now?”

 Guess what?
 Most devs get anxious and stressed when they are asked these questions and it doesn’t matter the seniority.
 Why is it so?
 Well, what is being said implicitly is: